wizz13150/PDQ_Repo/Uninstalls/remove_vnc_servers/README.md

-A Package to Remove VNC, every version
+A Package to remove every version of VNC

 Original script by Gregory Strike: